TheXorog/BeatRecorder/README.md

 * `OBSPassword` - The password you use to connect to the OBS-Websocket.
 OBSControl will ask for the password if you haven't put one in.
 * `AskToSaveOBSPassword` - This specifies if you want OBSControl to ask for a password.
 <br></br>
 * `MininumWaitUntilRecordingCanStart` - The amount of milliseconds a new recording is gonna be delayed when forcing to restart a recording.
-Increase this if you find that your recordings don't restart after restarting a song.
+Increase this if you find that your recordings don't restart after restarting a song. (min: `200`ms, max: `2000`ms)
 <br></br>
 * `PauseRecordingOnIngamePause` - Should your recording be paused when you pause your current song?
 * `FileFormat` - The format your files will be renamed to.
 Check Filename Placeholders below for more info.
-* `StopRecordingDelay` - How many seconds OBSControl should wait after you finish a song/leave the song to end the recording.
+* `StopRecordingDelay` - How many seconds OBSControl should wait after you finish a song/leave the song to end the recording. (min: `1` second, max: `20` seconds)
 <br></br>
 * `DeleteIfShorterThan` - Delete the file if the recording is shorter than the specified amount of seconds.
 * `DeleteQuit` - Delete the file if you quit the song.